Shhh! (film): Soundtrack

+Release

 Critical reception

 The film was summarily praised by critics and fans.
 Upendra as a director was hailed for his ability to maintain the suspense element of the movie till the end.
 It also became a benchmark movie for Sadhu Kokila who is now a very well acclaimed and respected musician and actor.

 Box office

 This film went on to be a major commercial success.
 It created a new trend of suspense thriller movies in Kannada cinema.
 It established Upendra as a well-known director.
 It completed 100 days in 26 centres.
+The film was later dubbed in Telugu.